 Who We Are

-NAMI Southern California County began in 1982 as a chapter of NAMI California and the National Alliance on Mental Illness (NAMI).
-The national organization was founded in the 70’s, beginning with the grass-roots joining together of families across the nation who were dealing with severely ill family members and with insufficient public services for or understanding of mental illness.
-Now NAMI is the leading voice in the nation on mental illness, an association of hundreds of local affiliates, state organizations and volunteers who work in communities to raise awareness and provide support and education that was not previously available to those in need.
+About NAMI Southern Santa Barbara County: NAMI Southern California County began in 1982 as an affiliate of NAMI California and the National Alliance on Mental Illness (NAMI).
+The national organization was founded in 1979, beginning with the grass-roots joining together of families across the nation who were dealing with severely ill family members and with insufficient public services for or understanding of mental illness.
+Now NAMI is the leading voice in the nation on mental health disorders, an association of hundreds of local affiliates, state organizations and volunteers who work in communities to raise awareness and provide support and education that was not previously available to those in need.

 New Changes in Our NAMI Organization/Structure